 Homework assignments are designed as learning processes.
-In particular, the assignments in this course are very related to textbook reading and comprehension.
+In particular, the assignments in this course are related to textbook reading and comprehension.
 There will be a number of assignments, and it is required that you complete them.
-They count for 20% of your letter grade.
-Assignments will be posted on the MyEconLab website (mostly) or on Canvas web site.
+They count for 20% or 25% of your letter grade depending on the method used to compute your letter grade (see above).
+Assignments will be posted on the Mindtap website (mostly) or on Canvas web site.
 You will be notified about their availability and about their due dates within Canvas.
-Once you submit your answer, either the MyEconLab web site or your TA will provide an answer to the questions posted and an explanation as to what you did incorrectly (if anything).
-You might consider printing the answers from the MyEconLab web site for your own perusal.
+Once you submit your answer, either the Mindtap web site or your TA will provide an answer to the questions posted and an explanation as to what you did incorrectly (if anything).
+You might consider printing the answers from the Mindtap web site for your own perusal.
 If you have any issues with how your problem set was graded, you should see me.

 No late assignments will be accepted.
 You will receive a zero if you do not submit an assignment at the deadline.
-MyEconLab system will have strict deadlines embedded, and if you miss it there isn't anything that can be done.
+Mindtap system will have strict deadlines embedded, and if you miss it there isn't anything that can be done.
 Please do plan ahead.
 "My laptop died", "my alarm clock didn't work" are not Penn-compatible excuses.
 Technical problems with your computer or your internet connection are not acceptable excuses either.
 You have several days to submit the homework, do not leave submission to the last hour of the last day that it is due.